[Eng] CVE-2021-39863 Exploit

 - The exploit is triggered when an attempt is made to reference a non-existent property (

-) of the DataView, leading to thegetProperty
+execFlowHijack) of the DataView, leading to thegetPropertyfunction being called.

 - The exploit is triggered when an attempt is made to reference a non-existent property (